lardbit/nefarious/README.md

 Nefarious is built on:

+- Python 3.6
 - Django 2
-- Python 3.7
 - Angular 6
 - Bootstrap 4

-Review the `Dockerfile` for dependencies.
+Review the `Dockerfile` for dependencies and building.

+## Contributing

+Sure.